OvRcode/ovrride/wp-content/plugins/quickshare/readme.txt

 = Using Custom CSS Styling =
 If you look at quickshare.css, you'll notice that the majority of the plugin's options are controlled through CSS.
 I recommend poking around in there to get some ideas, then adding your styles to the custom CSS field in the admin settings page.
 Placing the code here will ensure it overrides all plugin options.
 Depending on the share display type (icons/genericons/text), you can change icon and background colors and sizes, adjust shadows and borders, change how the plugin fits with your theme's layout (margins, padding, horizontal separations), add more CSS3 effects, and more!
 Unfortunately, it will be necessary to use `!important` in some places.

+= Icons / Bullets / Arrows / Text display on top of/behind share icons =
+An unfortunately large number of themes have not-fully-thought-out styling that interferes with QuickShare.
+Please post in the support forums with a link to your site and I can provide the appropriate custom CSS that will fix it for your site (I have seen themes do this in many, many different ways, so the steps QuickShare takes to resolve the issues are somethimes insufficient).

 = Share bar doesn't display =
 QuickShare can only display after posts use `the_content()`.
 One example of where QuickShare can't display is in gallery post formats on index and archive (not single view) pages in the Twenty Thirteen theme.
 However, if you have a custom theme or a child theme, you can customize the QuickShare output by adding `<?php do_quickshare_output(); ?>` to your template files somewhere within the loop.